 If your grocery store serves hot meals from the deli or kitchen, you may also find out about dinners or lunch daily specials that include meat.

 Instead of tossing those weekly grocery ads you get in the mail, sit down and read them.
 Last week, a nearby store offered several items priced at “10 for $10, including yogurt, sour cream, lettuce, celery, carrots, lunch meat, bread, frozen sausages, and two-liter bottles of brand-name sodas.”

-I stocked up on sausage, froze the bread to thaw as needed, and threw together some salads with the lettuce, carrots, and celery.
-I passed on the majority of discounted items.
+Stock up on sausage, freeze the bread to thaw as needed, and throw together some salads with the lettuce, carrots, and celery.
 The key is buying only things that you might have bought anyway and never buying something just because it’s on sale.

 Constantly compare prices

 Did you know that one grocery store might charge twice the amount you’d pay for the same item at a different store?
-At a grocery store near my home, I can get a cantaloupe for around $3.
-At discount grocer Aldi, I can get the same brand, usually on sale for $1.
-Other produce and dairy items cost around half of what I’d pay elsewhere.
+At the grocery store near your home, you might get a cantaloupe for around $3.
+At discount grocer Aldi, you can get the same brand, usually on sale for $1.
+Other produce and dairy items cost around half of what you’d pay elsewhere.

 Here’s another reason to pay attention.
 Most stores offer “sales” where you buy one and get one free or for half price.
 Sometimes, though, the regular price cited is much higher than the actual usual price.
 So, pay attention so you don’t get duped.

 TIP: Look for stores near you and find out what they have on sale.

 Posting an inventory of produce and meat items on the refrigerator so you don’t forget what’s inside may seem silly.
 But you know what’s sillier?
 Throwing away $50 worth of food because you forgot to eat it.

 Make a list of fruits and vegetables on hand so you don’t forget to add that cucumber to a salad or use those avocados before they turn brown.
 Add meats to the list with expiration dates noted.